Manage My Team

 - Grade Check Form: This form to be used to get a mid year update of student athlete academic performance.

-- Coach Agreement Form: a sample agreement that outlines the duties/responsibilities/terms between a coach and a team
+- Coach Contract Form: a sample contract that outlines the duties/responsibilities/terms between a coach and a team

 - Student Coach Agreement Form: a sample agreement that outlines the duties/responsibilities/terms between a student coach and a team